shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

     ![](../media/lab-06/image073.png)

 15. Now let’s create a relationship between Reseller and Geo.
-Select **New relationship**.
+Select **+ New relationship**.

 16. New relationship dialog opens.
 Make sure **From table** is **Reseller** and **Column** is **PostalCityID**.